coretech/react-native-incall-manager/README.md

 // --- On Call Hangup:
 InCallManager.stop();
-// ... it will also remove event listeners ...
+// ... it will also remote event listeners ...
 ```

 If you want to use ringback: